johann-solo/oliveandmango.github.io/site/content/blog/2017-11-05-garlic-roasted-vegetable-pesto-pasta.md

 tags: ["vegetarian", "Italian"]
 excerpt: Quick and easy meatless meal with loads of flavour
 keywords: ["Pesto Pasta"]
-description: One pot creamy tortellini with sun-dried tomatoes and spinach
+description: Quick and easy meatless meal with loads of flavour
 ---
 <span class="blog-text">